Getting to Dublin

 - Go-Ahead Ireland services in Dublin

-You can buy the Leap Visitor Cards cards before you leave for Dublin, or at various machines at the airport, train stations and all over Dublin.
+You can buy the Leap Visitor Cards cards before you leave for Dublin; select the Visitor Card option in the Card Type field.
+You can also buy Leap Visitor card at various machines at the airport, train stations and all over Dublin.

 - Airlink Express between the Airport and the city centre